Homework 1: Functions, Control

 python3 ok -q hailstone

-Curious about hailstones or hailstone sequences?
-Take a look at these articles:
+Curious about hailstone sequences?
+Take a look at this article:

 • In 2019, there was a major development in understanding how the hailstone conjecture works for most numbers!